 Linton Hall's namesake and benefactor was John Tyler Linton, who died in 1822 at age 26, two months before his only child, Sarah Elliott Linton, was born.
 (The title "Colonel" that is often used with his name is a Southern title of courtesy, like "Colonel" Sanders of Kentucky Fried Chicken, and is not a military rank.
 John Linton was a lawyer, with a degree from Dickinson College.)

-In 1844, Sarah Linton became a Benedictine nun known as Sister Mary Baptista, and she passed away on October 26, 1901, bequeathing land to be used for two schools, one for poor boys, and another for poor girls.
+In 1844, Sarah Linton joined the Order of the Visitation of Holy Mary in Georgetown, Washington D.C. and took on the name of Sister Mary Baptista, V.S.M..
+She passed away on October 26, 1901, bequeathing land to be used for two schools, one for poor boys, and another for poor girls.

 The planned school for boys, to be called St. Joseph's Industrial School, never came into being, but a school for girls, St. Edith's Academy, opened in 1894 with 16 boarders and several day students.
 Its last graduating class, in 1922, consisted of two girls, and the school was converted to an all-boys military boarding school named Linton Hall Military School.
 The cadets were divided into two companies.
 LHMS's first Commandant was Barron Fredericks, and Sister Mary Ignatia Goforth was principal from 1923 through 1931.
 Sometime during her tenure, however, the school was left without a Commandant, and the school's military program was dropped.